twse/random-stuff/Readable Fonts/Central European.md

 ﻿## Character sets
-On the Macintosh platform, four character sets are in common use:
+On the macOS platform, four character sets are in common use:
-* Unicode.
-Mac OS X. Supports all the needs of the Central European languages.
+* Unicode. macOS.
+Supports all the needs of the Central European languages.
 * macOS Central Europe.
 Supports Czech, Slovak, Polish, Hungarian, Slovenian, Estonian, Latvian and Lithuanian languages.
 No support for Romanian, Yugoslavian nor Albanian languages.
 * macOS Croatian.
 Supports Albanian and Yugoslavian languages as well as all languages from the macOS US Roman character set.
 * macOS Romanian.
 Supports Albanian and Romanian languages as well as all languages from the macOS US Roman character set.